 Choosing an adoption agency is one of the first decisions a hopeful adoptive parent will make, and often it is also one of the most difficult ones.
+It’s crucial that the agency is ethical with adoption.

 The choices can seem overwhelming, with each agency operating much differently from the next.
 Infant adoption in America is vastly underregulated, and state laws vary.
 Far from the charitable process that some might imagine it to be, domestic infant adoption has become big business, generating millions of dollars in profit each year.